Running a Successful Creative Agency: The Account Executive

 Map out strategy and plan opportunities to wow your clients along the project pipeline; keeping them impressed from pitch to project completion.

-Why do you need account executives in your creative agency
+Why do you need account executives in advertising agency

-Having account executives provides several benefits to both your agency and the clients.
+Having ad agency account executives provides several benefits to both your agency and the clients.
 Here are some reasons why account executives are essential:

 - Project management: Account executives manage projects from planning to completion, including resource allocation and progress monitoring.
 They guarantee timely and within-budget project delivery to meet client expectations.
 Therefore, they help creative agencies produce high-quality work, reduce the risk of project delays, and increase efficiency.